Quadratic Equation Calculator

 The Quadratic Equation Calculator

-Quadratic equations are a significant part of school and university mathematics curricula.
-For instance, the quadratic equation solution provides various information such as the rates of change, upturns, and downturns of the function.
-Finding the solution to a quadratic equation requires performing a set of algebraic and arithmetic operations.
-Although the solution has a standard form, it takes some time to do the math manually.
+Quadratic equations are a fundamental part of school and university mathematics curricula.
+Solving a quadratic equation reveals vital information about a function, including its rates of change, minimums, and maximums.
+While finding the roots of a quadratic equation requires a standard set of algebraic and arithmetic operations, doing the math manually can be tedious and time-consuming.

 Quadratic Equations

-A quadratic equation sometimes referred to as a quadratic function or second-degree polynomial, is an algebraic equation with a general form of ax²+bx+c=0 where x is an unknown variable to be found.
-The terms a and b are the coefficients of and x, respectively, while C is a constant.
-The word "quad" or "second-degree" comes from the fact that the highest exponent of the variable x is 2, as in .
-We can show some examples of quadratic equations below.
+A quadratic equation—sometimes referred to as a quadratic function or a second-degree polynomial—is an algebraic equation with the standard form of ax²+bx+c=0, where x is an unknown variable.
+The terms a and b are the coefficients of x² and x, respectively, while c is a constant.
+The term "second-degree" refers to the fact that the highest exponent of the variable x is 2.
+Below are a few examples of quadratic equations:

 $$2x²-4x+0.5=0$$